Direct Sow vs. Start Indoors: How to Know What Your Seeds Need

 • Pumpkins

 Once your seedlings have 2–4 sets of true leaves and the outdoor temps are staying steady, it’s time.
-Just don’t skip hardening them off—gradually introduce them to outdoor life to avoid shock.
+Just don’t skip hardening them off.

 Lettuce seedlings growing in a tray, showing early-stage growth for indoor starting.